Is your child struggling with sight words? Learn fun and effective strategies for teaching sight words without the stress and pressure!

-I’m a fan of reading children’s books just for the sake of encouraging a love of reading and exposing kids to language.
+I’m a fan of reading children’s books just for the sake of encouraging a love of learning and exposing kids to language.

 That said, you can also incorporate books that focus on beginner reading.
-These are books that tend to focus less on story lines and more on the technical aspects of reading.
-Some books highlight certain pronunciations while others can encourage your child to try to read on her own.
+These are books that tend to focus less on story lines and more on the technical aspects of reading sight words.
+Some books highlight certain pronunciations while others encourage your child to try to read on her own.

 One series I love are the Elephant & Piggie books by Mo Willems.
 These books use sight words over and over, but are still entertaining to read for both parents and kids.

 Want to make reading even more interactive?
-Have your child find sight words on the page, or count how many of this week’s sight words she can find throughout the book.
+Have your child find sight words on the page, or count how many of this week’s sight words he can find throughout the book.

-By reading books with sight words, she’s more likely to see and hear them in sentences.
-This helps her retain not only the words themselves, but how they’re used in context.
+By reading books with sight words, he’s more likely to see and hear them in sentences.
+This helps him retain not only the words themselves, but how they’re used in context.

-2. Start with simple, common high-frequency and sight words
+2. Start with simple, common, and high-frequency words

-Introduce your child to high-frequency and sight words by starting with the simplest and most common.
+Start with the simplest and most common sight words.
 For instance, start with the word “a” or “I” so she learns how to spot these simple, single-letter words easily.
 Continue with two-letter words like “an” to help build on what she has just learned.